+RIF: J-00050787-2

 According to Article 31 of the Regulation (EC) No 1907/2006 (REACH), a Safety Data Sheet (SDS) must be provided for hazardous substances or preparations.
 This product does not meet the classification criteria of the Regulation (EC) No 1272/2008 (CLP).
 Therefore such document is outside the scope of Article 31 of REACH and the requirements for content in each section do not apply.

+2.2 Others Hazards

+Dust may irritate the respiratory tract and eyes, in case it coming into contact with the mucosa.

+Do not expose to temperatures above 400°C.

+According to the OSHA Hazard Communication Standard (29 CFR 1910.1200) 2012, Carbon Black is not classified for any toxicological or ecotoxicological endpoints.
+As a combustible dust, OSHA considers it a hazardous substance.
+Canada's Hazardous Products Regulation (HPR) 2015 classifies this substance as a Combustible Dust.

+Note: The signal word, hazard statement, and precautionary statements for the United States and Canada are: WARNING, may form dust concentrations in air, which, depending on conditions, could cause combustion.
+Keep away from sources of ignition including heat, sparks and flames.
+Prevent atmospheres with accumulations of dust, to minimize explosion hazard.

+As a combustible dust, it is considered a hazardous substance by OSHA and the 2015 Hazardous Products Regulation (HPR) of Canada, this substance is classified as a Combustible Dust.

+GHS Label Elements

+Pictogram: None

+Signal Word: Warning

+Hazard statements: May form combustible dust concentrations in air, which depending on

+conditions could cause combustion.

-2.3 Others Hazards This substance is classified as hazardous as a combustible dust by the United States 2012 OSHA Hazard Communication Standard (29 CFR 1910.1200) and the Canadian Hazardous Products Regulation (HPR) 2015.
-The signal word, hazard statement and precautionary estatements in the United States and Canada are: WARNING May form combustible dust concentrations in air.
-Keep away from all ignition sources including heat, sparks and flame.
-Prevent dust accumulations to minimize explosion hazard.
-Do not expose to temperatures above 300°C. Hazardous products of combustion can include carbon monoxide, carbon dioxide, oxides of sulfur, and organic products.
-Principle Routes of Exposure: Inhalation, Eye contact, Skin contact Eye Contact: May cause mechanical irritation.
+Precautionary Statements -• Keep away from all ignition sources including heat, sparks and flame Prevention • Prevent dust accumulations to minimize explosion hazar Hazards not otherwise classified (HNOC) Do not expose to temperatures above 400°C. Hazardous products of combustion can include carbon monoxide, carbon dioxide, oxides of sulfur, and organic products.
+Precautionary advice:

+• Wear suitable respiratory protector when the dust level exceeds the permissible environmental concentration (CAP) = 3.5 mg / m3 • Wear safety glasses, gloves, respiratory protection and suitable clothing.
+Poetential Health Effects Principle Routes of Exposure: Inhalation, Eye contact, Skin contact Eye Contyact: May cause mechanical irritation.
 Avoid contact with eyes.
 Skin Contact: May cause mechanical irritation, soiling, and skin drying.
+Avoid contact with skin.
 No cases of sensitization in humans have been reported.
-Avoid contact with skin.

 Inhalation: Dust may be irritating to respiratory tract.
 Provide appropriate exhaust ventilation at machinery and at places where dust can be generated.
 See also Section 8.

-Ingestion: Health injuries are not known or expected under normal use.
-See Section 11 Carcinogecity: The Carbon Black is listed by IARC (International Agency for Research on Cancer) Group 2B Substance (Possibly carcinogenic to humans).
+Ingestion: Adverse health effects are not expected.
 See Section 11.
+Carbon Black is listed as an IARC (International Agency for Research on Cancer) Group 2B substance (possibly carcinogenic to humans).
+See also Section 11.

-Target Organ Effects: Lungs, See Section 11
+Target Organ Effects:Lungs, See Section 11

-Medical Conditions Aggravated by
+Medical Copnditions Aggravated by

 Exposure: